njaved/just-the-doc/docs/quickstart.md

 {: .no_toc }
 - Update the terraform.tfvars and terraform.tf with your environment-specific values by following the instructions [here](https://github.com/CDCgov/NEDSS-Infrastructure/blob/main/terraform/aws/samples/NBS7_standard/README.md).

+> ℹ️ **Review the inbound rules** on the security groups attached to your database instance and ensure that the CIDR you intend to use with your NBS 7 VPC (`modern-cidr`) is allowed to access the database.

 ### Initialize and Apply Terraform
 {: .no_toc }
 ```js